NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 Response Test

-The Helix Midnight Elite has a very fast material response.
-In our tests, we measured a mostly recovered response time of 0.3 seconds and a fully recovered response time of 1.0 seconds.
+The Helix Midnight Elite is a mixed bag for material responsiveness, with a fast mostly recovered response time and a slow fully recovered response time.

 Mostly Recovered